Views: 8583

 Where RTMP uses only TCP to transmit data, RTSP utilizes two network communication protocols: TCP and UDP.

-An RTSP live stream enables consumers to start watching a video while the feed is still being downloaded since it uses these two network communication protocols.
+An RTSP live stream uses these two network communication protocols, enabling consumers to start watching a video while the feed is still being downloaded.

 It is trickier to incorporate an RTSP broadcast on your website than an RTMP one since RTSP is not intended to stream natively in your web browser.
 You will need extra programs to make your stream consistent with RTSP video content.